artificialsolutions/tie-api-example-alexa/README.md

     ```
     npm install
     ```
-3. Create a `.env` file in the folder where you stored the source, and add values for HTTP_API_TOKEN:
+3. Create a `.env` file in the folder where you stored the source, and add the Teneo engine url:
     ```
     TENEO_ENGINE_URL=<your_engine_url>
     ```